-Remember to wash your hands under the following conditions:
+Remember to wash your hands under the following situations:

-In general, members of the public should wash hands with soap and water when hands are visibly dirty or visible soiled with blood, body fluid, after using the toilet or changing the diapers.
-When hands are not visibly soiled, clean them with 70 - 80% alcohol-based handrub as an effective alternative.
+In general, members of the public should wash hands with liquid soap and water when hands are visibly dirty or visible soiled with blood and body fluid, after using the toilet or changing the diapers.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 Members of public should wear a surgical mask when respiratory symptoms develop, e.g. fever, runny nose, coughing or sneezing; or care for patients with respiratory symptoms and visit clinics or hospital.
-When influenza is prevalent, avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.
+Avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.

-Given influenza vaccines are safe and effective and severe cases can occur even in healthy persons, all members of the public aged 6 months or above, except those with known contraindications, should receive seasonal influenza vaccine for personal protection.
+Influenza can cause serious illnesses in high-risk individuals and even healthy persons.
+Given that seasonal influenza vaccines are safe and effective, all members of the public aged 6 months or above except those with known contraindications are recommended to receive influenza vaccine for personal protection.

 Both trivalent (IIV3) and quadrivalent (IIV4) inactivated influenza vaccines are recommended for use in Hong Kong.
-Trivalent influenza vaccine may potentially prevent the majority of influenza burden in Hong Kong, while quadrivalent influenza vaccine may potentially offer additional protection against influenza B. Members of the public should consult their family doctors for details.
+Trivalent influenza vaccine may potentially prevent the majority of influenza burden in Hong Kong based on past laboratory data, while quadrivalent influenza vaccine may potentially offer additional protection against influenza B. Members of the public should consult their family doctors for details.

 Yes.
 The circulating seasonal influenza strains may change from time to time.
 In accordance with the circulating strains, the seasonal influenza vaccine composition is updated every year to enhance protection.
 The immunity built up in a vaccinated person in the prior season will decrease over time and may become too low to provide protection in next season.